 A SOC's monitoring efforts is likely to extend beyond incident response.
 A SOC might harvest and collect metrics to support customer service or service delivery (at a managed security service provider, for example) or it might support management reporting like preparation of metrics and data to support risk assessment or for audit support.
 While a SOC often comes up in the context of incident response, it almost always has other elements of security within its scope of responsibility.
 A SOC is likely to have a broader operational purpose and scope than a CSIRT or CIRT.
 If there is a SOC in a given organization, incident response likely falls within the purview of the SOC as an operational security function.
 Again, the specifics depend on the organization.

-CERT/CSIRT/CIRT or SOC?
+Should you implement a CERT/CSIRT/CIRT or SOC?

 With a clear understanding of these terms, organizations can identify which type of incident response team is right for them and how to build the security team of choice.
 The choice should be based on your organization's goals, structure and use of resources.
 For example, if the need for monitoring is paramount and your organizational structural is conducive to allowing centralization of that in one physical or logical location, there may be advantages to creating a SOC (for example, economies of scale or a simplified reporting hierarchy).
 By contrast, if your organizational structure is more decentralized, or otherwise not conducive to centralization of monitoring and other security operations, a CSIRT may make more sense.